Madripoor: History

 Madripoor is a fictional location apparently modeled on Singapore.
 They are both wealthy maritime Asian island port nations at a strategic location with a single major city.
-However, Madripoor is not Singapore itself, as Singapore exists in the Marvel Universe as well, including the comics explicitly stating Madripoor as being an island south of Singapore.
-Also distinct from Singapore is that Madripoor is divided between a Hightown and Lowtown, places which are wealthy and crime-stricken respectively.
-X-23 and Gambit once chartered a boat from Singapore to Madripoor, showing that they are both distinct locations.
+Within the Marvel Universe, Madripoor is located south of Singapore.
+Madripoor is divided between a Hightown and Lowtown, places which are wealthy and crime-stricken respectively.

 Its capital and single large city is also called Madripoor.
 Madripoor was once a haven for pirates, and that tradition is somewhat continued today with its lawless quality.
 The principality does not allow other nations to extradite criminals.
 However, it is one of the business capitals of the Pacific Rim, with its own Trade Center.

-Other locations of note in the Central Business District are the Bank of Hong Kong and the Bank of Malaysia, luxurious Sovereign Hotel, and the Prince's Palace, said to rival Versailles.

-During World War II, Baron Strucker and The Hand attempted to obtain a young Natasha Romanova, and were opposed by Captain America and Logan.

-An attempt was made to conquer the nation by China.
-General Lo Chien attempts an invasion using modern and mystical weaponry but is stopped by the ad-hoc 'Heroes for Hire' group.

 The nation was taken over by Hydra with Madame Hydra as de facto ruler, using the nation to finance terrorist plots against the world.
-Side-effects of this are seen in Spider-Woman: Agent Of S.W.O.R.D.
-With Hydra's terrorist operations causing deaths in the thousands, Iron Man and S.H.I.E.L.D. took it upon themselves to overthrow the Hydra regime and place the nation in the hands of Tyger Tiger, as she was the only person—apart from the long-absent Patch—who the natives would follow in the event of a revolt.
-Stark wanted someone who would run Madripoor the right way without needing someone else to monitor them and ensure that the situation did not repeat itself.
+With Hydra's terrorist operations causing deaths in the thousands, Iron Man and S.H.I.E.L.D. overthrow Hydra and place the nation in the hands of Tyger Tiger, as she was the only person—apart from the long-absent Patch—who the natives would follow in the event of a revolt.

-Despite this, the real power fell to Seraph, the owner and operator of the Princess Bar.
-Her death followed the death of Police Chief Tai.
-Criminal elements began fighting over Madripoor, forcing Tyger Tiger into hiding.
-Viper tried to make a return, with programmable murderous entities called Predator X.